gatteo/gatteo/README.md

 ## Hi there 👋
+I don't know what you are looking for in life, but i don't think you'll find it here.

+Anyway, my Name is Matteo, i build stuff.

+You can check more about me here: [matteogiardino.com??utm_source=github.com&utm_medium=profile](matteogiardino.com)

 ![Profile views counter](https://komarev.com/ghpvc/?username=gatteo&color=orange)
 <!--
 **gatteo/gatteo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.